aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/docs/DEPLOYMENT-METHODS.md

      - policies [optional]
        - service control policies files (\*.json)
      - templates [**required**]
-       - Copy the template files from the `templates` folder
+       - Copy the template files from the `templates` folder that are referenced in the `manifest-v2.yaml`
+       - Only one of the main template files is required.
+We recommend using the `main-ssm` file.
      - `manifest-v2.yaml` [**required**]
 2. Rename the `manifest-v2.yaml` to `manifest.yaml`
 3. Update the manifest.yaml file with the `parameters`, `organizational unit names`, `account names` and `SSM parameters` for the target environment